-In both Figures, the bridge from $y_1^$ to $y_2^$ is broken by a third steady state - marked $y_u$ , "u" for "unstable."
+In both Figures, the bridge from y_1^ to y_2^ is broken by a third steady state - marked y_u , "u" for "unstable."
 It too is a point at which savings and per-capita income (or population growth and per-capita income) "hang together," but it is an unstable point, just as a pencil balanced precariously on its end is unstable, vulnerable to a small nudge.
-To the right of $y_u$ , the economy enters into a virtuous cycle as savings rates rise (Figure 4.7) or population growth rates fall (Figure 4.8) to propel the economy to a permanently higher steady state at $y_2^$ .
-But to the left of $y_u$ , just the opposite is true: the system careens towards the trap set at $y_1^$ .
-The unstable steady state $y_u$ is like a dividing line which demarcates the two basins of attraction: one for the development trap at $y_1^$ and one for the enhanced steady state at $y_2^$ .
+To the right of y_u , the economy enters into a virtuous cycle as savings rates rise (Figure 4.8) or population growth rates fall (Figure 4.9) to propel the economy to a permanently higher steady state at y_2^ .
+But to the left of y_u , just the opposite is true: the system careens towards the trap set at y_1^ .
+The unstable steady state y_u is like a dividing line which demarcates the two basins of attraction: one for the development trap at y_1^ and one for the enhanced steady state at y_2^ .

 These examples are fully consistent with conditional convergence.
 But across two countries in the two different stable states, there is a failure of unconditional convergence.
-The two economies may be identical in the sense of having exactly the same structure, as described by the thick and thin lines in Figures 4.7 and 4.8.
+The two economies may be identical in the sense of having exactly the same structure, as described by the thick and thin lines in Figures 4.8 and 4.9.
 But they may exhibit profoundly different non-convergent outcomes.
 Such simple instances (some might say simplistic) are of course caricatures of reality.
-Some more realistic extensions are hidden in this footnote.
-But they are not bad caricatures For instance,
+Some more realistic extensions are hidden in this footnote.45 But they are not bad caricatures For instance, they capture well the possibility that the past can weight heavily on the present.
+It even hints at why the world's mobility matrix looks as it does in Chapter 2, sticky at the ends, slippery in the middle.
+Our examples have exactly this feature: the "middle" (around y_u) is unstable, while the "ends" (around y_1^ and y_2^) are stable.

-&lt;sup>9 In the face of such a nudge, the savings rate would fall, but not by enough to create a new self-justifying steady state: the system would work itself back up to $y_1^$ .
+44In the face of such a nudge, the savings rate would fall, but not by enough to create a new self-justifying steady state: the system would work itself back up to y_1^ .

-&lt;sup>10For instance, there is no theoretical necessity that these curves must cut multiple times, or just three times even if they do so multiple times (though our accompanying descriptions do suggest that a "three-cut" isn't unreasonable).
-For instance, the population curve may not quite cut the thin line in panel B around $y_1^$ , but pass below it.
-Then the Malthusian trap would disappear, leaving only the salubrious steady state $y_2^$ .
+45For instance, there is no theoretical necessity that these curves must cut multiple times, or just three times even if they do so multiple times (though our accompanying descriptions do suggest that a "three-cut" isn't unreasonable).
+For instance, the population curve may not quite cut the thin line in panel B around y_1^ , but pass below it.
+Then the Malthusian trap would disappear, leaving only the salubrious steady state y_2^ .
+Nevertheless, as population growth peaks, the economy will pass through a prolonged period of slow growth (instead of slowing to a complete halt), and the ideas that we discussed in this section remain just as valid, although not in equally stark form.
+Among other simplifications, our population growth curve neglects the notion of demographic transition as a process in time.
+For instance, as per capita income declines, is it true that population growth reverts to the levels that it had seen earlier?
+Our diagram assumes that the answer is literally "yes," and this is certainly an exaggeration.
+Modeling such irreversibilities appropriately is certainly important, but they will not detract from the main points of what we have to say, and this is what makes a model capable of being relevant, even though it may be unrealistic.